-- On December 19, 2021, a consolidated application for a Phased Subdivision Tentative Plan and Urban Growth Area Preliminary Declaration was filed for a proposal to divide an approximately 14.5 acres located at 1374 Crowley Avenue SE (Attachment A) into 46 single family lots. - After receiving missing information from the applicant, the consolidated application was deemed complete for processing on January 13, 2022.
-Notice to surrounding property owners was mailed pursuant to Salem Revised Code on January 13, 2022, and public notice was posted on the subject property on March 21, 2022 pursuant to SRC 300.520(b)(2). - 3.
-The 120-day state-mandated local decision deadline is July 19, 2022.
+- (a) On December 19, 2021, a consolidated application for a Subdivision Tentative Plan, and Urban Growth Area Preliminary Declaration was filed for a proposal to divide approximately 14.5 acres located at 1374 Crowley Avenue SE into 46 single family lots in three phases of development. - (b) After receiving missing information, the consolidated application was deemed complete for processing on March 21, 2022.
+Notice to surrounding property owners was mailed pursuant to Salem Revised Code on March 21, 2022, and public notice was posted on the subject property on March 21, 2022 pursuant to SRC 300.520(b)(2). - (c) On June 14, 2022 the 120-day state-mandated local decision deadline was extended by the applicant from July 19, 2022 to September 2, 2022. - (d) On June 2, 2022 the Planning Administrator issued a decision approving the 46-lot Subdivision Tentative Plan, and Urban Growth Area Preliminary Declaration. - (e) At the June 13, 2022 regularly scheduled meeting, the City Council voted to initiate review of the Planning Administrator's decision. - (f) On July 25, 2022, the City Council held a public hearing and received public testimony.
+The public hearing was closed and the City Council conducted deliberations and voted to affirm the Planning Administrator's decision approving Subdivision Tentative Plan, and Urban Growth Area Preliminary Declaration Case No. 2022-13-SUB-UGA22-03.